YanWittmann/launch-anything/readme.md

     - Use the `I'm feeling lucky` functionality to open any webpage
     - Directly go to a wikipedia article
 - Disable (timeout) the bar for a given amount of time
+- Cloud Tiles: Store your tiles in the cloud to access them from any device

 ## Quick Setup